m3dcodie/arch_agent/docs/ARCHITECTURE.md

 **What it does:**

-- Builds a prompt containing all resource attributes and all policy texts
+- Builds a prompt containing all resource attributes and all policy texts — prompt templates live in `agents/prompts.py`
 - Uses `with_structured_output(ViolationList)` for OpenAI-compatible providers (`method="function_calling"`)
 - Falls back to plain text invoke + regex JSON extraction for Ollama and HuggingFace providers
 - Implements exponential backoff retry on HTTP 429 rate-limit errors (waits 15s, 30s, 60s)
+- LLM invocation, fallback, and retry logic is centralised in `core/llm_utils.invoke_structured`
 - Handles S3 companion resources: does not flag `aws_s3_bucket` for encryption if `aws_s3_bucket_server_side_encryption_configuration` is present

 **Output into state:** `violations: List[Violation]`, `status: AuditStatus`